hessler/lc-component-library-io/docs/docs/Themes/index.md

 # Themes

-The `themes` package contains the available themes for the library.
+The `themes` directory contains the available themes for the library.